sathyaram/exhaustnotes/README.md

 ### Credits
 No Copyright Infringement Intended
 - GIPHY, for the header gif
-- Unsplash, for the card images
+- Unsplash, for the car images
-- Youtube, for card sounds
+- Youtube, for car sounds
 - TransparentTextures, for background image

 ---